portainer/portainer-docs/docs/v2.0/edge/stacks.md

 # Deploy an Edge Stack

-This feature allows the deployment of multiple application to multiple endpoints from a single screen and multiple sources.
+This feature allows the deployment of multiple applications to multiple endpoints from a single screen and multiple sources.

 Edge stacks lets you deploy an app to all selected edge endpoints concurrently, regardless of their current state (online, disconneted, new).